eminbrdk/Moviermation/README.md

 # Moviermation
 Firstly, you can search movie and if there is error in searching, you can see what is wrong in app.
-After the successful searchin you can see related movies
+After the successful searching you can see related movies.
+If there is no poster url for this movie, I added app Icon as placeholder poster.
+Finally, you choose one of the movies and get information about movies.
+If there is no info about genre or some information like genre, this info view is not gonna show up.

+# What I Use
+<p>API, Collection View, protocol-delegate ...</p>
+No third libaries

 # ScreenShots
 <img src="https://user-images.githubusercontent.com/109954489/223089174-ab52c69b-6afd-4bf2-a307-4f40d4a2c0f4.png" width="292" height="633" /><img src="https://user-images.githubusercontent.com/109954489/223089199-de393f5e-b3e1-4410-bf7d-ba6cf2f3c77c.png" width="292" height="633" /><img src="https://user-images.githubusercontent.com/109954489/223089238-d688fb01-4dd7-4e04-95e2-815093d58306.png" width="292" height="633" />